iluwatar/java-design-patterns/client-session/README.md

 ## Intent of Client Session Design Pattern

-The Client Session design pattern aims to maintain a user's state and data across multiple requests within a web application, ensuring a continuous and personalized user experience.
+The Client Session design pattern is essential for web development involving client-server interactions.
+It aims to maintain a user's state and data across multiple requests within a web application, ensuring a continuous and personalized user experience.
+This pattern helps in creating a seamless user experience by managing user state and data effectively across different sessions, crucial for modern web applications.

 ## Detailed Explanation of Client Session Pattern with Real-World Examples